Suyooo/sifas-mapdb/README.md

 this digit, where 1 is the easiest and 3 is the hardest.
 Advanced does not have sub-difficulties, so there, this digit is always 1.

-For DLP and older Story Lives, this is a counter for the amount of repeats - so for example, the live with this digit set to 5 is the 5th occurence of this song at this difficulty across all DLPs/stories.
+For DLP and older Story Stages, this is a counter for the amount of repeats - so for example, the live with this digit set to 5 is the 5th occurence of this song at this difficulty across all DLPs/stories.

-## Live IDs for newer Story Lives
+## Live IDs for newer Story Stages
-While the Story Lives started out with the same pattern as above, at some point, Klab started just numbering them, maybe they thought the 1-digit unique identifier will probably run out at some point.
+While the Story Stages started out with the same pattern as above, at some point, Klab started just numbering them, maybe they thought the 1-digit unique identifier will probably run out at some point.
 These lives have the live ID `33XXXXXX`, where `XXXXXX` is simply a running counter starting at 000001.

+# Extra Info
+Depending on the Live Type (see above), additional info may be included in the `extra_info` object in the JSON root.

+## Story Stage
+`story_chapter`: The number of the Chapter this Stage appears in (starting from 1, as in-game)
+`story_stage`: Counter for which Stage in the Chapter this is (starting from 1)
+`story_is_super_stage`: Whether this Stage is the final Stage in the respective Chapter or not

+## SBL Live
+`sbl_event_id`: An unique identifier for which SBL Event this Live appeared in
+`sbl_slot`: Which slot the Live was shown in the respective SBL's home page (starting from 1)

+## DLP Live
+`dlp_tower_id`: An unique identifier for which DLP Tower this Live appeared in
+`dlp_floor`: Which floor this Live was played on in the respective DLP tower (starting from 1, as in-game)

 # Notes
 `time`: Note timing, in milliseconds